 This is one of the easiest things I’ve ever made.

-On one cold wintery Friday night, I served a fresh summer fruit galette.
+On one cold wintery Friday night, I served a fresh summer-fruit galette.
 My guest casually asked me where I was able to get fresh plums out of season.
 How strange would it have been to tell my guests that this galette was sitting in my freezer for all these months?
 It’s not that no one wanted to eat it until now.
 I purposely prepare lots and lots of galettes and crisps using summer fruits at the end of summer and freeze them raw.
-Then on a cold winter day, I defrost, bake, and my house smells like the beach hot summer days.
+Then on a cold winter day, I defrost, bake, and my house smells like the best hot summer days.

 This recipe requires a little Jewish geography.
-My neighbor told me she has a recipe for a super easy and delicious summer fruit galette.
+My neighbor told me she has a recipe for a super easy and delicious summer-fruit galette.
 She received the recipe from her sister, who received it from her mother-in-law.
 That mother-in-law is my friend’s grandmother (Mrs. B Gestetner).
 Still following?
 I made it the next day, ate it while it was piping hot (never a good idea.
 You might burn your tongue, take it from experience), and picked up the phone to call my friend, “Why didn’t you ever tell me about this recipe??”

 - 1 cup flour